Ankit-1204/ankit-1204.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hey there!👋"
+title: "Ankit Upadhyay"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-🕵️‍♀️ I am Ankit Upadhyay, third year undergraduate at MNNIT,Allahabad
+🕵️‍♀️ I am Ankit Upadhyay, Third Year Undergraduate at National Institute of Technology, Allahabad, India.

-🛠️ I have worked on multiple projects in the fields of Natural Language Processing, Reinforcement Learning, Exploratory Data Analysis, and more.
+🛠️ I am passionate about Machine Learning and have gained experience in Time Series Analysis, Natural Language Processing and Reinforcement Learning

-🌍 As a new open-source contributor, I’m getting involved in the community to help improve tools and libraries.
+🌍 As an open-source contributor, I’m getting involved in the community to help improve tools and libraries.

 # My Experiences
 ## Open Source Contribution 🤝
-I’ve recently started contributing to [sktime](https://github.com/sktime), a framework for time-series analysis.
+I'm currently working under the mentorship program of [sktime](https://github.com/sktime), a framework for time-series analysis.
 It’s been a rewarding experience adding features and learning from the open-source community while enhancing my skills in time-series forecasting and model development.

 ## Implementation 💡
 I’m very interested in having a in depth understanding of different ML algorithms.
 To explore this, I’ve implemented some key research papers.

-- I Experimented with MAML (Model-Agnostic Meta-Learning) to see how models can quickly adapt to new tasks.
+- I have implemented Proximity Policy Optimization(PPO) Algorithm for Cartpole Problem.
+Check it out here [ppo-cart](https://www.kaggle.com/code/ankitupadhyay12/ppo-cart)
 - I’ve worked on implementing KMeans Clustering for image compression

   <img src="/images/compress_image.jpeg" alt="Image compression image" width="450" height="450"/>